Peruvian thick-knee: Behaviour

 Little is known of the reproduction of this species but a nest containing two eggs has been observed in June on the Cerros de Naupe, a range of low mountains in Peru.
 The nesting site was on a dry, sparsely-vegetated slope with clumps of shrubs and cacti.
 The nest was a scrape in the ground with the area around it cleared of debris.
 The eggs were cream-coloured with blotches of tan and darker brown and measured approximately 53 × 39 mm.
 One parent was incubating the eggs while the other stood in the shade a few metres away.
+Peruvian thick-knees are more likely to stay in large flocks year round in Chile than in Peru, where flocks increase after breeding.
+Variations in flocking behaviour over the species range may be influenced by differences in local predation, foraging and climate pressures.